HackBulgaria/Azure-Tech-Entrepreneurship-Course/README.md

 Be sure to join the [Technical Entrepreneurship Facebook group](https://www.facebook.com/groups/660391594061447/) to ask questions and to receive program updates.

+## Announcements
+In case anyone missed it, our next lecture (Saturday, June 6) will start at **13:00**.
+This is a one-time change that will not affect our next lectures.

 ## Course syllabus

 1. SaaS in the Azure Cloud;